docker/docs/install/linux/docker-ce/fedora.md

 non-privileged users to run Docker commands and for other optional configuration steps.

-#### Upgrade Docker CE
+#### Upgrade Docker Engine - Community

-To upgrade Docker CE, follow the [installation instructions](#install-docker-ce), choosing the new version you want to install.
+To upgrade Docker Engine - Community, follow the [installation instructions](#install-docker-ce), choosing the new version you want to install.

 ### Install from a package

 If you cannot use Docker's repository to install Docker, you can download the `.rpm` file for your release and install it manually.
-You need to download a new file each time you want to upgrade Docker CE.
+You need to download a new file each time you want to upgrade Docker Engine - Community.

 1. Go to [{{ download-url-base }}/]({{ download-url-base }}/) and choose your
     version of Fedora.
 Go to `x86_64/stable/Packages/`